Home

 Parenting Materials

-This free program offers parent-child activities, child health and development information, and resource referrals.
-Parents enjoy one-on-one personal visits twice a month with a trained parent educator and a monthly group with other families for two or more years.
+This program offers parent-child activities, child health and development information, and resource referrals.
+Parents enjoy one-on-one personal visits twice a month with a trained parent educator from prenatal until kindergarten entry.

 Categories